Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Seahawks stats and trends

-- Seattle is 3-1 against the spread and 3-1 overall in games when it records more than 26.7 points.
+- Seattle is 3-1 against the spread and 3-1 overall in games when it scores more than 26.7 points.

-- In games that Seattle picks up more than 368.5 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Seattle piles up more than 368.5 yards, the team is 1-2 against the spread and 1-2 overall.

 - This season the Seahawks have six turnovers, five fewer than the Football Team have takeaways (11).